Toyism

-Toyism is the latest contemporary art movement that originated in the 1990s in Emmen, Netherlands.
+Toyism is a contemporary art movement that originated in the 1990s in Emmen, Netherlands.
 The word symbolises the playful character of the artworks and the philosophy behind it.
 The suffix ism refers to motion or movements that exist in both the world of art and religion.
-Nevertheless, the game of Toyism is a serious matter that shows a new, critical and sensitive perspective on our present-day world.
+The collective artistic style is extensively considered to disseminate a relevant perspective in the present time.